Robinson Crusoe (1815)

 Full Title: Robinson Crusoe : Written by Himself : Revised and Corrected for the Advancement of Nautical Education.
 Illustrated by Technical and Geographical Annotation and Embellished with Maps and Engravings by the Hydrographer of the Naval Chronicle

 8 ½ x 5 ¼.
 In English.
-Printed by J. Gold Naval Chronicle Office, Shoe Lane, Fleet-Street and Published by Joseph Mawman 39 Ludgate-Street, 1815.
+Printed by J. Gold Naval Chronicle Office.
+Published by Joseph Mawman 39 Ludgate-Street, London, 1815.
 A New Edition.
+Illustrated throughout.
+496 pp. with Appendix, 579 pp. total.
+Missing map.
 Tight and secure binding.
-Spine head and tail a bit flaked, boards’ leather just slightly crackled.
+Spine with five raised bands and bright gilt label.
+Head and tail as well as foredges a bit flaked.
+Leather boards just slightly crackled.
 Corners slightly bumped.
-Isolated trivial foxing in the text.
-The binding without significant wear, and the leaves almost entirely quite fresh and clean.
-This edition from the Naval Chronicle Office is not commonly seen in the marketplace.
-New to our inventory.
-Detailed condition report coming soon.
-(The image of the author we included on our website is NOT in the book.)
+Minor ownership marking penned to upper right of title page.
+Text block with isolated, rather trivial browning, spotting, and foxing.
+Overall, a splendid copy.
+The binding without significant wear and the text generally fresh and clean.
+This edition from the Naval Chronicle Office is rare both in institutional holdings and commerce.

 “Robinson Crusoe” is a novel by Daniel Defoe, first published in 1719.
 The first edition credited the work's protagonist Robinson Crusoe as its author, leading many readers to believe he was a real person and the book a travelogue of true incidents.
 Epistolary, confessional, and didactic in form, the book is presented as an autobiography of the title character —a castaway who spends 28 years on a remote tropical desert island near Trinidad, encountering cannibals, captives, and mutineers, before ultimately being rescued.
 Despite its simple narrative style, “Robinson Crusoe” was well received in the literary world and is often credited as marking the beginning of realistic fiction as a literary genre.
 It is generally seen as a contender for the first English novel.
 Before the end of 1719, the book had already run through four editions, and it has gone on to become one of the most widely published books in history, spawning so many imitations, not only in literature but also in film.